 Our staff team are always on hand to listen to children who appear low in mood or ask for help.
-The children are all aware of the role which the Family Support Worker plays and can ask to see them as need requires.
+The children are all aware of the role our Family Liaison Worker has to support them and their family?
+I suggest no name- Barry Stevens? plays and can ask to see her as need requires.?